Carlos Correa Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox rank 24th in baseball in home runs given up (25 total, 1.4 per game).
+- The Red Sox surrender the fourth-most home runs in baseball (28 total, 1.5 per game).

-- The Red Sox will send Kluber (0-3) out for his fourth start of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.
+- Houck (2-0) takes the mound for the Red Sox in his fourth start of the season.
+He's put together a 4.50 ERA in 14 2/3 innings pitched, with 15 strikeouts.

-- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.
+- In his most recent appearance -- in relief on Wednesday -- the right-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.

-- In three games this season, the 37-year-old has a 6.92 ERA and 9 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.
+- The 26-year-old has put up a 4.50 ERA and 9.6 strikeouts per nine innings in three games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.